cagatayakk/AWS_Projects/Flask/flask-06-GET-POST-Methods/README.md

-# use GET and POST HTTP Method
+# Use GET and POST HTTP Method